ramsy0dev/nyt/README.md

 # Why?

-If one thing **YouTube** is really good, it will be video recommendations system that keep you hooked on **YouTube** for hours without realising the amount of time you just wasted.
+If one thing **YouTube** is really good at, it will be video recommendations system that keep you hooked on **YouTube** for hours without realising the amount of time you just wasted.

 # Install